digidem/comapeo-mobile/docs/ObservationPresets.md

 };
 ```

-In CoMapeo each preset represents one type of observation (defined by the `name` tag).
-Preset also includes other metadata associated with an observation.
+In CoMapeo each preset represnts one type of observation (defined by the name tag).
+Preset also includes other meta data associated with an observation.

 ### Fields:

 Fields are also saved to an observation as a tag.
-The difference is that they are edited by the user at the time of the observation.
-A `preset` has predefined `keys` and a predefined `values`, while a `tag` has predefined `keys` and user-edited values.
+The difference is that they are editted by the user at the time of the observation.
+A `preset` has predefined `keys` and a predefined `values`, while a `tag` has predefined `keys` and user editted values.
 This is useful when there are descriptors that cannot be predetermined.

 Using the bridge example: